M2KDevelopments/gohighlevel/README.md

 import { Gohighlevel } from 'gohighlevel'; // const { Gohighlevel } = require('gohighlevel');

-// Create Instance of Gohighlevel const GHL = new Gohighlevel({
+// Create Instance of Gohighlevel

+// if you want to use the OAuth Way const GHL = new Gohighlevel({
     // App Info from GHL Market Place
     clientId: process.env.CLIENT_ID,